Skip to content

 Quick Start

-Clone the api-gateway repository and start all core services (gateway, postgres, nats, opa, and all managers):
+Clone the control-plane repository and start the core platform (postgres, nats, control-plane, and dcm-ui):

 podman-compose up -d